righettod/poc-jwt/README.md

  * One to [validate](src/main/java/eu/righettod/pocjwt/service/TokenServices.java#L139) it.

-A web page propose the creation and the validation of the token:
+A web page propose the creation and the validation of the token, see animated GIF image below:

 ![Demo](demo.gif)